 London neighborhood evacuated after WWII German bomb found

-A British Army bomb disposal team has been called in to dispose of a 500-pound World War II bomb found buried on a building site in northwest London.
-Schools, businesses and homes were evacuated and roads closed as experts from the Army's Royal Engineers worked from early Friday to make the German bomb safe.
+Greek Army officers conduct preparation work before they excavate an unexploded World War II bomb which was found 5 meters deep, at a gas station in Thessaloniki, Greece Sunday, Feb.
+12, 2017.
+(AP Photo/Giannis Papanikos A British Army bomb disposal team has been called in to dispose of a 500-pound World War II bomb found buried on a building site in northwest London.

 |Title